MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 A stub user is a user record that has been created as a placeholder.
 For example, records have been imported that refer to this user but the user doesn't exist in customer engagement apps.
 This user can't sign in, can't be enabled, and can't be synchronized to Microsoft 365.
 This type of user can only be created through data import.

 > [!CAUTION]
 > To prevent creating duplicate user records with the same UPN or throw errors during data import workflows, ensure that users exist in Entra ID and are sufficiently licensed for pre-provisioning.
 Office licenses aren't supported for pre-provisioning, but any Power Apps Premium or Dynamics 365 licenses are supported for pre-provisioning.
-Once users meet these requirements, they are synchronized with Dataverse environments.
+Once users meet these requirements, they're synchronized with Dataverse environments.
 > If you must reassign records from a stub user to another user, use the [Add-BulkRecordsToUsers](https://github.com/microsoft/PowerApps-Samples/tree/master/powershell/UserManagement/Microsoft.PowerPlatform.Administration.UserManagement#command-add-bulkrecordstousers).

 A default security role is automatically assigned to these imported users.
 The **Salesperson** security role is assigned in an environment and the **Basic User** security role is assigned in a Power Apps environment.